Kelsey Grammer

 Yeah.

-Yeah, it was radical.
+Yeah, it was rad.
+And listen,

+some of the stories are great stories.
 I mean, I had a wonderful time in the midst of it, which is kind of

-extraordinary because that sort of lust for life thing is part of what drove it as well.
+extraordinary because that sort of lust for life thing. is part of what drove it as well.

-But, you know, then you realize, well, there's only so many of these you can keep doing without, you know, without just finally just collapsing yeah and uh yeah i got pretty close on it
+But, you know, then you realize, well, there's only so many of these you can keep doing without you know without just finally just collapsing yeah and uh yeah i got pretty close on it

 we that's how we grew grew to know and love you